NewEthicDesign/ai-detector/README.md

 # ai-detector
 Code and functional Web Extension to Analyze images and music files for AI generation.
-You can easily include additional host permissions for AI image checking services.
-This code is using the Free API at huggingface.co to improve accuracy of this tool.
+You can easily include additional host permissions for AI image checking services to improve accuracy of this tool.
+This code is using the Free API at huggingface.co.

 =====